ncschroeder/Singletonopoly/README.md

 # Singletonopoly
-This was made using Kotlin and IntelliJ IDEA.
+This is a game with a command line interface made using Kotlin and IntelliJ IDEA.
 All of the Kotlin files in this repo are copies of the source files for an IntelliJ IDEA project on my computer.

 ## Rules and How to Play